optimizely/agent/plugins/odpcache/README.md

 # ODP Cache
-Use a ODP Cache to persist segments and ensure they are sticky.
+Use a ODP Cache to cache user segments fetched from the ODP server.

 ## Out of Box Cache Usage